amz-tools/amazon-sp-api/README.md

 (async () => {
   try {
     const spClient = new SellingPartner({
-      region: "eu", // The region to use for the SP-API endpoints ("eu", "na" or "fe")
+      region: 'eu', // The region to use for the SP-API endpoints ("eu", "na" or "fe")
-      refresh_token: "<REFRESH_TOKEN>" // The refresh token of your app user });
+      refresh_token: '<REFRESH_TOKEN>' // The refresh token of your app user });
     let res = await spClient.callAPI({
-      operation: "getMarketplaceParticipations",
+      operation: 'getMarketplaceParticipations',
-      endpoint: "sellers"
+      endpoint: 'sellers'
     });
     console.log(res);
   } catch (e) {